wowitsjack/choochoo-loader/README.md

    - Find **Wine Mono Windows Support**
    - Click **Uninstall** and follow the prompts

 4. Install .NET Framework (if needed)
+   - Set your Bottle's Windows Version to Windows 7 using the Wine Control Panel.
    - Download .NET from **Microsoft’s official site**  (You'll want .NET 4.7.1 if you're using WeMod)
    - Inside Protontricks, select **Run Wine File Manager** or **Run EXE**
    - Run the .NET installer inside the Wine bottle
+   - Set your Bottle's Windows Version back to Windows 10 using the Wine Control Panel.

 ---